MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Parameters

 *`sz`*\
 The proposed dimensions of the control, in pixels.
-If dimensions are not specified, the framework uses the current width or height values of the control.
+If dimensions aren't specified, the framework uses the current width or height values of the control.

 *`iCount`*\
 Number of items to be displayed in the control.
 Pass -1 to use the total number of items currently in the control.